-Participation in the Craft Café was shown to fundamentally tackle the isolation and
+Participation in the Craft Café was shown to fundamentally tackle the isolation and loneliness that many of the older people had been

 "I'm a bit more outgoing; I used to keep myself to myself" Craft Café participant

 Outcome 3: Regular attendance brings mental stimulation, a more positive outlook, and reduced levels of anxiety and depression one suggesting that she felt that 'something was missing' on the days that she did not attend.
 Many of the participants recalled the therapeutic effects of participation, whereby the discipline of creating artwork would bring about a calming effect on them, and make them feel less uptight, better about themselves, and with a brighter outlook on life.
 A number reported significant positive effects on their mental wellbeing and on clinically diagnosed anxiety and depression; for some this led to a reduction in the level of medication required.